Under management of the Committee for Scientific Affairs and Awards

-- Must be “good standing” ESPID member (click here to download the ESPID "good standing" member criteria) and current membership fees must be paid up in full before the application.
+- Must be “good standing” ESPID member at the time of the deadline. (click here to download the ESPID "good standing" member criteria) and current membership fees must be paid up in full before the application.

 - On the day of the application deadline, you must be within maximum 16 years of your Medical qualification, or, if you are not medically qualified, your PhD or the highest degree you hold.
 A scanned copy of relevant degree certificate showing the date it was awarded must be submitted with the application.
 Time tolerance is given for those individuals who have taken a career break for maternity, adoption or any other personal reasons.
 In such case, the 16 years limit will be extended by the total length of time taken out of work.
 A written confirmation, signed by the department head, will be requested.
 Applications will be considered on an individual basis where a supporting letter explaining special circumstances is received and special leave will still be taken into consideration and discussed with the ESPID board.

 Applications will first be assessed for eligibility and completeness by the ESPID secretariat.
 Applications not fulfilling all of these criteria will not be put forward for judging.

 + AWARD (click to open/close)